 Click here to contact the Memory Quilt Organizer nearest you.

-In Florida Southeast our Memory Quilt program is a wonderful way to help you express the pain of losing a loved one to suicide without speaking a word.
+In Florida Southeast, our Memory Quilt program is a wonderful way to help you express the pain of losing a loved one to suicide without speaking a word.
 It provides a visual representation of the staggering losses we suffer as a result of suicide.
-We are accepting requests for space in our second quilt now and you can use the form made available on this site.
+We are accepting requests for space in our third quilt now and you can use the form made available on this site.

-The quilts that we design for all our OOTD Walks will be used throughout the year.
-They can be displayed in at the SPAN National event in Washington D.C., at our Florida Southeast Chapter fundraising events and survivor conferences.
+The quilts that we design will be used throughout the year.
+They are displayed at all of our local Out of the Darkness Walk events, AFSP's Advocacy Forum in Washington DC, at our Florida Southeast Chapter fundraising events, International Survivors of Suicide Loss Day Conference, and educational events.

-We in Florida Southeast chapter are very fortunate to have Judy Roberts dedicating her time and creativity to helping us create this quilt.
+We are very fortunate to have Judy Roberts dedicating her time and creativity to helping us create this quilt.
 Judy has been quilting for over 25 years and created the magnificent Palm Beach County quilt in 2010.

 To have a block on the quilt, please send a favorite picture of your loved one, their name, birth and death date, any artwork, poem or personal message that you would like to include.
 The average block size is 12 x 12”.
 The picture size should be at least 4 x 6” or larger, color or black and white.

-The suggested donation for making your bloc is $25.00, made out to AFSP.
-Use the Memory Quilt Order form and mail instructions and pictures to AFSP FLSE, 4400 N. Federal Hwy., Suite 210, Boca Raton, FL 33431 or email to Sue Willis at firstname.lastname@example.org.
+The suggested donation for making your block is $25.00, made out to AFSP.
+Use the Memory Quilt Order form and mail instructions and pictures to AFSP FLSE, 6526 S Kanner Highway, Stuart, FL 34997 or email to Sue Willis at email@example.com.
 To insure that your picture will be returned to you intact, include a self-addressed, stamped envelope.